 #!/bin/bash # This script is for /etc/rc.d/init.d # Link in rc3.d/S99audio-greeting and rc0.d/K01audio-greeting case "$1" in 'start') cat /usr/share/audio/at_your_service.au > /dev/audio ;; 'stop') cat /usr/share/audio/oh_no_not_again.au > /dev/audio ;; esac exit 0

-The case statement often used in this kind of script is described in Section 7.2.5.
+The case statement often used in this kind of script is described in Chapter 7, "Using the exit statement and if".